 Project teams may have defined risk responses.
 The question is—“Are the responses effective?”
-Project managers facilitate risk audits to examine the effectiveness of the risk responses and to determine whether changes are required.
-The team also examines the processes to identify, evaluate, respond to, and control risks.
+Project managers facilitate risk audits to examine the risk responses' effectiveness and determine whether changes are required.
+The team also examines the processes to identify, evaluate, respond to, and monitor risks.

 3. Variance and trend analysis

-As with many control processes, we now look for variances between the schedule and cost baselines and the actual results.
-When we the variances are increasing, there is increased uncertainty and risk.
+As with many control processes, we now look for variances between the schedule, cost baselines, and actual results.
+When the variances increase, there is increased uncertainty and risk.
 Watch the trends and respond before the situation gets out of hand.

 4. Technical performance measurement

-Imagine that you are working on a software development project and that the functional requirements have been developed.
-You’ve planned to deliver functions at a point in time—at the end of the fourth sprint, at the end of phase 1, or a milestone.
-The technical performance measurement is a measurement of the technical accomplishments.
+Imagine that you are working on a software development project, and the functional requirements have been developed.
+You’ve planned to deliver functions at a point in time—at the end of the fourth sprint, at the end of phase 1, or at a milestone.
+The technical performance measurement is a measurement of technical accomplishments.

 5. Reserve analysis

-During the cost planning, the contingency and management reserves are added to the project budget as needed.
+The contingency and management reserves are added to the project budget during the cost planning as needed.
 As risks occur, the reserves may decrease.
 Depending on how your organization handles reserves and your risk management plan, project managers may request more reserves when inadequate.